narengan/cis/managing-for-reliability.md

 If IBM CIS does not have the requested page in its cache, your visitor sees an error page letting them know that the website page they are requesting is offline.

+### How to set up Always Online

 To enable **Always Online**, follow these steps:

  * Log in to your CIS account.
  * Select the domain you wish to modify.
  * Choose the "Caching" link on the menu at the top of the page.
  * Scroll to the "Always Online" section and toggle it on or off as needed.

+ ### Limitations of Always Online

+ * Only content hosted on the domain that has **Always Online** enabled will be cached in the **Always Online** cache.

+ * **Always Online** cachces the first 10 links from your root HTML, then just the first links from each of those pages, and finally the first links from each of those subsequent pages.
+This means that only some pages on your site will be viewable when your origin server goes down.

+ * Recently added sites won't have a large cache of their site available, which means that **Always Online** may not work if you only added the site a few days ago.

+ * CIS won't be able to show private content or handle form submission (POSTs) if your server is down.
+Visitors will be shown an error on checkout pages or items requiring a login to view.

+ * To trigger **Always Online**, your web server must be returning a standard HTTP Error code of 502 or 504 timeout.
+Always Online also works when we encounter issues contacting your origin (Errors 521 & 523), timeouts (522 & 524), SSL errors (525 & 526) or an unknown error (520).
+Always Online will not be triggered for other HTTP response codes, such as 404s, 500, 503, database connection errors, internal server error, or empty replies from server.

+ *

  ## Origin Cache Control